 Like millions of Americans, I plan to fire up the grill today for a Fourth of July cookout.
 But I’ll be adding an extra step to my routine: checking the grate for bristles that may have fallen off my cleaning brush.

-In a nicely timed article from the Centers for Disease Control and Prevention (CDC), a team of Rhode Island emergency room physicians describe six people injured by consuming grill-cleaning bristles hidden in grilled meat.
+In the summer of 2012, a nicely timed article by a team of Rhode Island emergency room physicians described six people injured by consuming grill-cleaning bristles hidden in grilled meat.
 Three had abdominal pain from wire bristles poking through the small intestine or colon.
 Three others had bristles stuck in the neck.
 All of the wire bristles were safely removed with open surgery or laparoscopy (“keyhole” surgery).
-The same team had published a report of six other cases earlier this year in the American Journal of Roentgenology.
+The same team had published a report of six other cases earlier that year in the American Journal of Roentgenology.

 Twelve cases from one medical center over a three-year period does not an epidemic make.
-But it’s enough to suggest that ingesting wire bristles happens wherever home grilling is going on—every city, town, and unincorporated area in the United States—but may not be suspected as the cause of post-barbeque neck or abdominal pain.
+But it’s enough to suggest that wire bristles end up in food wherever home grilling is going on — which means every city, town, and unincorporated area in the United States — but may not be suspected as the cause of post-barbeque neck or abdominal pain.

 Stay bristle free